Karen Hao

-Karen Hao is an American journalist.
+Karen Hao (born c.
+1993) is an American journalist and author.
 Currently a freelancer for publications like The Atlantic and previously a foreign correspondent based in Hong Kong for The Wall Street Journal and senior artificial intelligence editor at the MIT Technology Review, she is best known for her coverage on AI research, technology ethics and the social impact of AI.
 Hao also co-produced the podcast In Machines We Trust and wrote the newsletter The Algorithm.

 Previously, she worked at Quartz as a tech reporter and data scientist and was an application engineer at the first startup to spin out of X Development.
 Hao's writing has also appeared in Mother Jones, Sierra Magazine, The New Republic, and other publications.

 Early life and education

-Hao graduated from The Lawrenceville School in 2011.
-She studied at the Massachusetts Institute of Technology, graduating with a B.S. in mechanical engineering and a minor in energy studies in 2015.
+Born in the United States, Hao is the daughter of Chinese immigrant parents, and grew up in New Jersey.
 She is a native speaker of both English and Mandarin Chinese.
+She graduated from The Lawrenceville School in 2011.
+She then studied at the Massachusetts Institute of Technology (MIT), graduating with a B.S. in mechanical engineering and a minor in energy studies in 2015.